Live in the moment.

 In the abstract, this sounds a lot trickier than it really is.
 That’s why the best way to feel comfortable with the German present tense is to see it in action.

-Why not give FluentU a shot with the free trial?
-As you’re exploring the extensive video library, keep your ears open for these present-tense conjugations.
 The more you immerse yourself in authentic spoken German, the more automatic your mastery of the German present tense will become.

 Conjugating Verbs in das Präsens